 The Meson Protocol

-- We recommend the party that matches a swap lock their stablecoin assets in a liquidity pool in advance, as demonstrating the willingness to transact.
+- We recommend the party that matches a swap lock their token assets in a liquidity pool in advance, as demonstrating the willingness to transact.
 Therefore, the initiator of a swap (usually the user) can be matched quickly.
 We refer to the matching party as the Liquidity Provider (LP);

 - Waive blockchain network fees (gas fee) for users by using the technique of meta transactions;